engpongtanya-16/WakeFlow/README.md

-# 🌅 Morning Briefing — AI-Powered Daily Dashboard
+# 🌅 Wakeflow — AI-Powered Daily Dashboard

 An AI-powered morning briefing prototype built with **Streamlit** for the ESADE PDAI course.